fmoliveira/side-challenge/README.md

 - Removed redundant `react-router` core package as its own documentation recommends to not install it directly
 - Replaced bootstrap's reboot for normalize.css because it's focused on CSS resetting while also having a smaller bundle size
+- Switched grayed out text color #979797 from design to the closest AA-compliant color which turned out to be #757575